 Volunteering for Young People in East Riding (VYPER) recognition scheme

-VYPER is a scheme which allows you to collect certificates of recognition for all the volunteering that you already do.
+VYPER is a scheme which allows young people to collect certificates of recognition for all the volunteering that they are taking part in.

 What is Volunteering?